Timbre Cierpke: Sun and Moon Double Album (2014–2015)

 HM Magazine named Sun & Moon one of Eight Overlooked Albums for 2015.
 "Saying harpist Timbre Cierpke is underrated is a massive understatement.
 If you hear a harp in heavy music, it's probably from her. [...]
 There is no doubt that Cierpke has the ability to write a mainstream chamber folk album that would rival the brilliance of Joanna Newsom, but instead of choosing to please a wide audience, she creates the music she wants make".
 The song "Day Boy: Photogen Sees the Moon" on the Moon side, and its counterpart on Sun, "Night Girl: Nycteris Sees the Sun" are both based on an 1882 fairy tale by George MacDonald, "The Love Story of Photogen and Nycteris".
 Regarding aspects of composition in the double-disc album itself, Timbre has said: "I wanted these songs to reflect each other, as the sunset and sunrise do in nature, so I connected them with a melody palindrome.
 'Sunrise' ends with a soaring cello and violin melody.
 At the opening of 'Sunset' I wrote a soprano solo with the same melody, but sung backwards, note for note."

-Composition for film
+Film & Video-games

+In 2020, Timbre's vocals appeared in the popular video-game Spiritfarer on the track What Will You Leave Behind composed by Max LL.

 In 2014, Timbre's work was licensed for use in David Kassan's instructive art documentary, Painting a Life.
 Her compositional works have since been used for the film The Heart Of Man by director Eric Esau.